-I acknowledge receipt of the Behavioral Support Guidelines & Procedures and Extracurricular Code of Conduct, and Graduation Requirements as contained in the 2019-2020 MEHS Student Handbook.
+I acknowledge receipt of the Behavioral Support Guidelines & Procedures and Extracurricular Code of Conduct, and Graduation Requirements as contained in the 2020-2021 MEHS Student Handbook.

+I acknowledge the receipt of the Behavioral Support Guidelines and Procedures, Extracurricular Code of Conduct in the 2020-2021 MEHS Student Handbook.
 I also acknowledge the risks of hazing, bullying (including cyberbullying), harassment, intimidation and initiation activities and have been informed of the zero tolerance of these behaviors at Maine East High School.
 I commit to lead by example and will not support, condone or participate in any hazing activities throughout my involvement in student organizations and athletic teams.